Extension Logo

 Important dates and deadlines

-• August 1: Application available.
+• August 1: Application available

-• October 1: Deadline to apply.
+• October 1: Application deadline

-Steps to become an Extension Master Gardener
+Steps to become an Extension Master Gardener volunteer

 1. Apply for a Master Gardener internship